 Set or read the Associate LED blink time.
 If you use D5 (DIO5/Associate Configuration) to enable the Associate LED functionality (DIO5/Associate pin), this value determines the on and off blink times for the LED when the device has joined the network.

-If LT = 0, the device uses the default blink rate of 250 ms.
+If LT = 0, the device uses the default blink rate: 500 ms for a sleep coordinator, 250 ms for all other nodes.